rsyslog/rsyslog/source/manual.rst

 demand, there is now a `side-by-side comparison between rsyslog and syslog-ng <rsyslog_ng_comparison.html>`_.

-If you are upgrading from rsyslog v2 or stock sysklogd, `be sure to read the rsyslog v3 compatibility notes <v3compatibility.html>`_, and if you are upgrading from v3, read the `rsyslog v4 compatibility notes <v4compatibility.html>`_, if you upgrade from v4, read the `rsyslog v5 compatibility notes <v5compatibility.html>`_, and if you upgrade from v5, read the `rsyslog v6 compatibility notes <v6compatibility.html>`_. if you upgrade from v6, read the `rsyslog v7 compatibility notes <v7compatibility.html>`_.
+If you upgrade from v7, read the `rsyslog v8 compatibility notes <v8compatibility.html>`_. if you upgrade from v6, read the `rsyslog v7 compatibility notes <v7compatibility.html>`_. if you upgrade from v5, read the `rsyslog v6 compatibility notes <v6compatibility.html>`_. if you upgrade from v4, read the `rsyslog v5 compatibility notes <v5compatibility.html>`_. if you upgrade from v3, read the `rsyslog v4 compatibility notes <v4compatibility.html>`_.

+If you are upgrading from rsyslog v2 or stock sysklogd, `be sure to read the rsyslog v3 compatibility notes <v3compatibility.html>`_,

 Rsyslog will work even if you do not read the doc, but doing so will definitely improve your experience.